IBM/varnish-operator/docs/monitoring.md

 The pods itself also expose metrics on port `9131`.

+There are also metrics exposed by the Varnish controller on a different port.
+You'll have to setup your ServiceMonitor to scrape metrics from the port 8235 (or refer by its name `ctrl-metrics`

+One of the metrics can be used to setup alerts when the provided VCL failed to compile.
+It's called `varnish_vcl_compilation_error` and has the value `0` if the last compilation attempt was successful or `1` in case of failure.

 ### VarnishCluster with Monitoring Stack Example

 The repo has a Helm chart example that installs a simple VarnishCluster with Prometheus and Grafana configured to monitor it.
 The chart depends on the Prometheus operator so it has to be installed first.